Celebrating Women's History in Connecticut Last Updated: July 2023

-Explore the home of famous abolitionist and author, Harriet Beecher Stowe at the Harriet Beecher Stowe Center.
+When the museum reopens this spring, explore the home of famous abolitionist and author, Harriet Beecher Stowe at the Harriet Beecher Stowe Center.
 The museum features Stowe's life story and her literary works, and it colorfully illuminates her 19th-century world in Hartford.
 The Stowe Center is part of the Nook Farm complex, home to Stowe and her influential family, including many strong, successful women.
 The Center is home to regular programs that connect issues of the past to modern day problems of gender equality.

 Admire art at the former home of influential Connecticut woman “Miss Florence” Griswold.
 Florence Griswold helped cultivate American Impressionism by hosting painters in her home, turning Old Lyme into a thriving artists' colony in the late 19th century.
 Today, the Florence Griswold Museum, is filled with American Impressionist Art and preserves Griswold's legacy as a patron of the arts.

 Did you know that one of the first female architects in the nation lived and designed right in the heart of Connecticut?
 The Hill-Stead Museum in Farmington is located in a house designed for her parents by architect Theodate Pope Riddle.
 On a tour of Europe, Riddle and her parents picked up the impressive collection of Impressionist art that is now displayed throughout the museum.
 The Hill-Stead also boasts a restored sunken garden, walking trails, and a stunning 152-acre landscape.